 When a property changes hands, the existing home warranty can often be transferred to the new owner.
 However, this process usually involves a transfer fee.
 This fee is typically required by the warranty company to change the details of the policy holder.

-Transfer fees vary by company and policy, but they generally range from $25 to $50.
-While this is an additional cost, it's relatively small compared to the potential benefits of having a home warranty.
-In many cases, sellers will pay the transfer fee as part of the closing costs.
+Transfer fees typically range from $25 to $50, depending on the company and policy.
+Although this is an additional cost, it's relatively small compared to the potential benefits of having a home warranty.
+In many cases, sellers may cover the transfer fee as part of the closing costs.
+However, it's worth noting that Liberty Home Guard does not charge any transfer fees for switching policy owners.
+A fee may apply if the policy address is changed.

 Transfer fees serve several purposes.
 First, they cover the administrative costs associated with changing the policy holder's information.
 This includes updating the policy documents and the company's records.
 It may also involve reissuing the policy documents to the new owner.